-Maximum number of swimmers on course at a time: 15
+Maximum number of swimmers on course at a time: 115

-If more swimmers show up on the day of the swim(s), how will you adjust the safety plan to accommodate the increased number of entries?
+If more swimmers show up on the day of the swim(s), how will you adjust the safety plan to accommodate the increased number of entries? na

 How will you deploy the safety staff and crafts distributed to supervise this event to ensure swift recognition, rescue, and treatment of any swimmer?
-Each motor boat will have a lifeguard
+Each motor boat will have a lifeguard.
+Boats are assigned roles to either stay near the front with the lead swimmers, stay in the middle of the pack, and one to run sweep.
+They patrol back and forth.
+As they pass kayak pilots, they check in with them to see if there are any needs or how the swimmer is doing.

 How will you deploy the safety staff to maximize rapid response to a troubled swimmer?
+Whichever boat with is closest to the swimmer will go pick them up.
+Kayak pilots should call the motor boats in case of an emergency.
 The boat can then determine if the swimmer or pilot needs to be taken to an ambulance at the start or finish line. : Click here to enter text.

 Emergencies Motor boats will be given a first aid kit on the boat and blankets in case there are cold swimmers.
 Hypothermia is a risk even with water temps from 68-72.
 Several of our swimmers are older athletes.
 I will give the motor boat pilots and the timers the lists of names of each swimmer and each pilot with their race number.
 Both the swimmer and the pilot’s emergency contacts and any medical conditions of the swimmers and pilot will be on that list.
 Kayak pilots will be given the phone numbers of all motor boat pilots.
 There will be an ambulance at the suck creek launch from 9-11:30 and one at the finish line (TN River Gardens) from 11:30-3:30.
 If there is an emergency motor boats will transport the swimmer to one of these site.

 How will you alter the event if insufficient safety personnel/craft are available on the day of the swim(s)?
+This event is very safe with a 1:1 swimmer:pilot ratio and at least 3 boats.
+We would cancel the race if all motor boats failed to show up.

-Describe your missing swimmer plan:
+Describe your missing swimmer plan: Check with timing to see if all swimmers are accounted for.
+If they are not, alert the motor boat pilots to start a search on the water.
+Call the swimmer (sometimes they are in their car), call their pilot, and then call the swimmer’s emergency contact.
+Leave voicemails and texts.